northyg/sourcegraph-newrelic-observability-adventure/docker-sourcegraph-newrelic-image/docker-sourcegraph-newrelic-image.md

 * Add a new directory with whatever name you want.
 I added `nr-sg`
 * Within that directory, add a new Dockerfile, newrelic-infra.yml, and build.sh

 * I was not able to "3.
-Add an image to the automated builds pipeline by adding it to...." part, however I could still spin up the docker image.
+Add an image to the automated builds pipeline by adding it to...." part, however I could still spin up the docker image and report data to New Relic.